XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/build-run-rippled-ubuntu.md

           ./bootstrap.sh

       e.
 To invoke Boost.Build to build the separately-compiled Boost libraries, run the following command.
-Replace `<number of jobs>` with the number of job, or commands, to run in parallel.
-This may take about 15 minutes, depending on your hardware specs.
+Replace `<number of parallel jobs>` with the number of jobs, or commands, to run in parallel.
+Choose this value based on the number of cores you want to use for building.
+This may take about 10 minutes, depending on your hardware specs.

-          ./b2 -j <number of jobs>
+          ./b2 -j <number of parallel jobs>

       f.
 Set the environment variable `BOOST_ROOT` to point to the new `boost_1_64_0` directory.
 It's best to put this environment variable in your `.profile`, or equivalent, file for your shell so it's automatically set when you log in.
 Add the following line to the file: